ben-beauhurst/fullers-fabric/README.md

 }
 ```

+And then you can call `fullers` (or some shorter alias) from anywhere.

 I found this repo very useful, the [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible), in the making of this.